 On May 21, 2010, Illinois Governor Pat Quinn signed a bill into law providing adopted adults greater access to their birth certificates—without having to get a court order.
 The Cradle advocated strongly for passage of the law and staff assisted with the writing of the legislation.

-The Cradle founded its Our Children initiative, which aims to help families better understand and prepare for the realities and injustices their children may experience.
+In 2016, The Cradle launched Our Children: An Education and Empowerment Series, an initiative that aims to help parents of children of color and conspicuous families better understand and prepare for the realities and injustices their children may experience.

-In our 100th year, the Cradle staff and Board of Directors are readying the organization for its second century, with even greater impact or children and families.
-We look forward to celebrating with you!
+Today, we are readying the organization for its second century, with even greater impact for children and families.
+The past 100 years are but prologue.

 Call our 24-hour toll-free number to speak to a Cradle counselor